 • Reputable brand

-• 175mg may be too much caffeine for some
+• 175mg (per scoop) may be too much Caffeine for some people